duoduobingbing/springsecuritycontextpathbug/readme.md

 # Spring Boot and Security 2.7.0-SNAPSHOT

-Having a custom exception entry point and a context path set causes Spring Security to display a white page instead of a 401 page event if `.antMatcher("/error").permitAll()` has been set.
+Having a custom exception entry point (that returns 401) and a context path set causes Spring Security to display a white page instead of a 401 page even if `.antMatcher("/error").permitAll()` has been set.

 ## How to reproduce